Deferred Action for Childhood Arrivals: Iowa

-In 2012, the then-director of the Iowa Department of Transportation, Paul Trombino III (now nominee for Administrator of the Federal Highway Administration), announced a policy to deny driver's licenses to Iowa residents who were part of the DACA program.
+In 2012, the then-director of the Iowa Department of Transportation, Paul Trombino III, announced a policy to deny driver's licenses to Iowa residents who were part of the DACA program.
 The policy was reversed several weeks later.

 Maryland

-In 2016, Mayor of Baltimore (2010-2016) Stephanie Rawlings-Blake stated that Baltimore police would not check the citizenship status of people with whom they interact.
+In 2016, Mayor of Baltimore (2010–2016) Stephanie Rawlings-Blake stated that Baltimore police would not check the citizenship status of people with whom they interact.

 Maryland residents are eligible for in-state public tuition rates regardless of immigration status under certain conditions.
 A Maryland resident is eligible if they attended Maryland high schools for at least three of the previous twelve years and they graduated from a Maryland high school or received a Maryland GED within the previous ten years.
 They must have registered at a Maryland public college within four years of high school graduation or receiving a Maryland GED.
 They must have registered for Selective Service if male, and they must have filed Maryland income tax returns.